 Place about 20 white candy wafers in a ziplock bag.
 Set aside, we will melt this later to pipe the eyes.

 In one bowl melt white candy wafers.
 In another bowl, melt about 2oz of black wafers.
 Black tends to be very thick, this is normal.
-For complete instructions on melting and dipping with candy coating, please refer to this tutorial.

 Tip: Dark chocolate candy coating may be substituted if black candy wafers aren’t available in your area.